benkeen/generatedata/README.md

 # generatedata.com

-> Nov 2025: Warning: master is currently being refactored, so it'll be in a broken state for a while.
+> Dec 2025: I'm currently refactoring the codebase for v5.
+Master will be broken for a while.

 This is the repo for the downloadable version of [generatedata.com](https://generatedata.com).
 The script is essentially an _engine_ to generate any sort of random data in any format.
 It currently comes with 30 or